Updated on February 13, 2015

 Posted on December 2, 2009

 Asbestos Exposure is Hazardous to Your Health!

 Today, asbestos is an insidious killer found in many America’s homes.
 Yet, most people are not even aware of their exposure to this carcinogen.
 Asbestos expert, Dr. Barry Castleman states: “Major asbestos exposure continues today in building renovation, demolition and maintenance, and automotive brake repair.”
 Since 1900, the U.S. has consumed more than 31 million tons of asbestos.
 Be sure you know where asbestos may be in your home.

 Download our one-page flyer about identifying asbestos in your home: “Identifying Asbestos in Your Home”

-- Don’t saw, sand, scrape or drill holes in asbestos materials.
+- Don’t saw, sand, scrape, or drill holes in asbestos-containing materials.

 The Federal law requires schools to identify asbestos-containing material in school buildings and take appropriate action to control release of asbestos fibers.
 Be aware.

 - Be aware that some contractors may remove material incorrectly and still charge a substantial fee.